Sunday, February 28, 2016

 He also feels liberated.
 Houle explained that his whole life has been about being torn between what he is and isn’t allowed to do, and he relishes the freedom he experiences now.
 He says with pride, for example, “I am known as Blue Thunder,” evident in subtle queues like blue eyeglasses.

 Back in 1981, Houle embraced liberty more overtly.
 He was the first Curator of Contemporary Indian Art at the Canadian Museum of Civilization, but he realized he “had to run away” because he disagreed with the museum’s approach to ‘artifacts.’
 For example, he was disturbed by witnessing an ethnochemist open and examine a medicine bundle, which is “a living thing.”
 He realized it wasn’t the place for him.
-Off to Amsterdam he went, amid controversy.
-There, he studied Mondrian diligently and “flirted” with the Dutch artist’s style.
+He left for Amsterdam, where studied Mondrian diligently and “flirted” with the Dutch artist’s style.
 Ultimately, he found Barnett Newman to be a better match for him, a connection that Ace described as organic.
 “Bingo!”
 Houle said.
 “I had found my spiritual god—small ‘g.’”

 For all his accomplishments, such as being awarded a Canada Council for the Arts residency in Paris and receiving the Governor General’s Award in Visual and Media Arts, Houle is notably modest.
 He clapped at the end, although he had done the heavy lifting for the evening, and he referred to a striking abstract red and black Parfleches work (which alludes to spiritual maps derived from buffalo hides) as “just a painting.”
 Also, he claimed his memory was fading with old age, yet he regaled the audience with a solid two hours of anecdotes.